 Associate Degree Programs

-Paralegal associate programs include general education and legal studies courses and typically comprise 60-70 credits.
-General education courses cover topics such as English, math, and writing, while legal studies courses examine topics like business law, civil litigation, and computer technology.
+Paralegal associate programs include both general education and law courses and typically comprise 60-70 credits.
+General education courses cover topics such as English, math, and writing, while legal courses examine topics like business law, civil litigation, and computer technology.
 Most students graduate within two years of full-time study.